Fast Thermalization from the Eigenstate Thermalization Hypothesis

 \subsubsection{The fixed point of the dissipative part}

 The immediate question before diving into the proof is about the fixed point.
-The dissipative part $\CD'$ is nice in that it satisfies detailed balance for the \textit{rounded} Gibbs state. \begin{prop}[The dissipative part is detailed balanced] For the rounded Gibbs state $ \bvsigma\propto \e^{-\beta \bar{\vH_S}}= \sum_{\bnu}\e^{-\beta \bnu}\vP_{\bnu}$,
+The dissipative part $\CD'$ is nice as it satisfies detailed balance for the \textit{rounded} Gibbs state. \begin{prop}[The dissipative part is detailed balanced] For the rounded Gibbs state $ \bvsigma\propto \e^{-\beta \bar{\vH_S}}= \sum_{\bnu}\e^{-\beta \bnu}\vP_{\bnu}$,

 \end{prop} \begin{proof}[Proof of Proposition~\ref{prop:D'_DB}] Observe